A woman hugging her child

 • Don’t avoid doing things just because they make you feel a little scared.
 YOU’RE in control of your life, NOT your anxiety.

-Finally, encourage your child to not only have a kind and compassionate attitude towards themselves, but also to everyone else in their lives.
+Finally, encourage your child to have a kind and compassionate attitude towards themselves, and to everyone else in their lives.

 Remember this phrase ‘I’m doing the best I can with what I have, and so is everyone else’.
 Make it your motto, as well as your child’s!